This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 What We Love About Fleece For Kids

 Fleece is one of my favorite fabrics as a mom, because it has so many qualities of high end fabrics (like merino wool), but with a budget price tag.
-You can find a kids fleece jacket for prices as low as $25, and they’re perfect for laying with kids base layers or under a ski coat.
+You can find a kids fleece jacket for prices as low as $25, and they’re perfect for layering with kids base layers or under a ski coat.
+They can easily be a stand alone midlayer, or worn over a lighter ski mid-layer on a cold day.

 Here are some of the best features of fleece jackets for kids: